SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 Operation calls to SharePoint Embedded are authorized based on both the AppID of the calling application and targeting ContainerTypeID.
 As part of the SharePoint Embedded onboarding process, SharePoint Embedded partners need to inform the SharePoint Embedded platform the set of operations to authorize for the AppID against the specified ContainerTypeID.
 Once configured, the AppID is authorized for the set of operations against all container instances of the specific container type.

-### Authorization
+## Authorization

 Authorization for SharePoint Embedded calls is a function of the AppID and ContainerTypeID for App-Only calls; and a function of AppID, ContainerTypeID and User Roles for Delegated (App+User) calls.

 For App-only calls, SharePoint Embedded authorization is determined by the configured permissions tied to the AppID-ContainerTypeID pair.
 For Delegated calls, SharePoint Embedded authorization is the intersection of the application’s permissions against a container type and the permissions granted to the user’s roles.

-Consider the examples below with the assumptions:
+Consider the following examples with the assumptions:

 1. App1 has Create, Read, and Write permissions to ContainerType1; and...
-1. UserA is a reader for ContainerX of ContainerType1.
+2. UserA is a reader for ContainerX of ContainerType1.

 |                                Example                                | Result  |                                   Reason                                   |
 | --------------------------------------------------------------------- | ------- | -------------------------------------------------------------------------- |